Solvers¶

 evaluators in DESDEO and the solvers found outside of DESDEO.

-Solver examples
+Solver examples¶

 How solvers can be utilized in practice is best illustrated with examples.
 We provide here a few examples on how to utilize different solvers through the solver interfaces available in DESDEO.
+We will use the Binh and Korn test problem throughout:

-Scipy solvers
+Scipy solvers¶

-interfaces can be used to interface with
+can be used to interface with

 the optimization routines found in the Scipy library.
 There are interfaces to